nf-core/atacseq/docs/usage.md

 --design '[path to design file]'
 ```

-It has to be a comma-separated file with 4 columns, and a header row as shown in the example below:
+It has to be a comma-separated file with 4 columns, and a header row as shown in the example below (or [here](../assets/design.csv)):

 ```bash
 sample,replicate,fastq_1,fastq_2